I'm a Celebrity...Get Me Out of Here! (British TV series): Series 18 (2018)

 The eighteenth series consisted of 11 contestants, and was broadcast from 18 November to 9 December 2018.
-On 9 August 2018, McPartlin confirmed that he would not be presenting the series as he continued to get treatment after being admitted to rehab in March.
+On 9 August 2018, McPartlin confirmed that he would not be presenting the series as he continued to receive treatment after being admitted to rehab in March.
 On 29 August, ITV confirmed that Holly Willoughby would replace McPartlin as co-presenter alongside Donnelly.
 The lineup was confirmed on 12 November.